eviltester/usefuljssnippetextension/README.md

 ### Accessibility
 * Remove images which do not have alt tags
+* Show images which do not have alt tags
 * Remove inputs which do not have matching `for` labels
+* Show inputs which do not have matching `for` labels
 * Remove page style sheets
 * Visualise page tab flow